-Summer exams - held shortly after May half term provides information for the summer report.
-Lower 6 pupils will also sit internal exams at this time to monitor their progress through their A level courses.
+Summer exams - held before the May half term (U3-L4/KS3) to provide information for the summer report.
+Lower 5 (Year 10) and Lower 6 pupils will also sit internal exams during the Summer Term (after the May Half Term) to monitor their progress through their GCSE and A level courses.

 For U5 and U6, the summer exams are replaced by the external examinations (GCSE, AS or A level).
-To prepare for these, mock examinations are held in the spring term.
+To prepare for these, mock examinations are held in the Spring Term.